Back Burners: Plot

 McNulty, Greggs, and Sydnor restart their surveillance work, waiting for Bodie to dump a phone.
 McNulty convinces them to share a drink with him, causing them to narrowly miss Avon's meeting with Bodie.
-When Greggs comes home drunk, an argument ensues with Cheryl, who asks her to leave.
+Greggs comes home drunk and argues with Cheryl, who asks her to leave.
 The next morning, Shamrock phones Bodie and Puddin and recommends that they relocate to Hamsterdam.
 On their way to the zone, their SUV is stopped by McNulty and Greggs.
 McNulty covertly swaps out Bodie's phone for a similar model, while Bodie and the dealers angrily mention Hamsterdam several times.
 After being called to assist McNulty and Greggs, Carver is forced to tell them what Hamsterdam is.
 Colvin arrives to explain his plan to the unit, asking them to keep it secret.

-They return to the detail, Greggs asks Massey if she can stay at her place for a while, while Prez reports the information he found on D'Agostino to McNulty.
+Back at the detail, Prez reports the information he found on D'Agostino to McNulty.
 Using the information, McNulty dons a suit and attends a Washington fundraiser, where he runs into her and arranges another one night stand.
 The following day, McNulty arrives late and finds Pearlman and Daniels receiving a briefing from Freamon and Prez, who have identified a communication network with fifteen distinct phone users by analyzing call patterns.
 They have identified a coordinator who acts as a nexus for communications.
 The detectives have also found that the phones are pre-programmed with the numbers before being put into use.
 Freamon asks Greggs to have the Western DEU squad collect phones for them.

 Greggs and McNulty meet with Herc and Carver and ask them to collect any stray burners they find.
 Herc tells them that he saw Avon driving around the neighborhood, which McNulty and Greggs both refuse to believe.
 Upon returning to the office, they check Avon's status on the computer and, along with Daniels, are outraged when they find he has been paroled.
-Meanwhile, having left the game for good, Cutty reapplies himself to the casual landscaping job he was working before.
-The crew boss convinces him to return to the Deacon, to whom Cutty discusses his state of mind.
-He says he is tired of doing things he doesn't want to do and wants to change, and asks the Deacon to call him Dennis.
+Meanwhile, having left the game for good, Cutty reapplies himself to the casual landscaping job he was working before and tells the Deacon that he no longer desires gang life and prefers to go by Dennis.